Children's Community Nursing Service, Richmond

 Once the tests are completed you can return to normal activities.

-It is uncommon to experience a complication from the Electromyography.
+It is uncommon to experience a complication from the electromyography.

 Contact your GP if you experience pain at the needle insertion point, or swelling, tenderness, hot/redness or pus.